fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-A Boolean signal that indicates whether the service is overloaded based on the deviation of the signal from the setpoint, considering a certain tolerance.
+A Boolean signal that indicates whether the service is in overload state.
-Deprecated: 1.6.0

 </dd>
 <dt>observed_load_multiplier</dt>